wiseman561/phos-ojala/architecture_diagram.md

 └─────────────┴─────────────┴─────────────┴─────────────┴─────────────────┘
 ```

-This architecture diagram provides a high-level overview of the integrated healthcare SaaS platform, showing how the existing components will be combined with the new OjalaHealthcarePlatform requirements.
+This architecture diagram provides a high-level overview of the integrated healthcare SaaS platform, showing how the existing components will be combined with the new PhosHealthcarePlatform requirements.
 The diagrams illustrate the system layers, component relationships, data flow, integration points, security architecture, and feature implementation approach.